SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 The server either responds with the information or it responds with some error information.

+..
+REFERENCE
+   The server response is a simple way to essentially re-implement Optional while sidestepping the fact that I'm doing so.

+   "Out of cheese" is a reference to a Terry Pratchet book, which features a computer named Hex.
+   Hex's other error messages include:

+        - Out of Cheese Error.
+Redo From Start.
+        - Mr. Jelly!
+Mr. Jelly!
+Error at Address Number 6, Treacle Mine Road.
+        - Melon melon melon
+        - +++ Wahhhhhhh!
+Mine! +++
+        - +++ Divide By Cucumber Error.
+Please Reinstall Universe And Reboot +++
+        - +++Whoops!
+Here comes the cheese! +++

+   These messages themselves are references to BASIC interpreters (REDO FROM START) and old Hayes-compatible modems (+++).

+   The "out of cheese error" may be a reference to a military computer although I can't find the source of this story anymore.
+   As the story goes, during the course of a rather wild party, had one of its vacuum tube cabinets opened to provide heat to the room and allegedly got a cheese tray bashed into it.
+   As the story goes, through coincidence, the computer kept on working even though some of the tubes were broken and had cheese splattered & melted all over them.
+   Tech were dispatched to make sure the computer was ok and told add more cheese if necesary -- the boss didn't want an "out of cheese error" interrupting the calculation.

 .. testcode:: guided-tour

     -> enum ServerResponse {